ematkkona/clN22/README.md

 ##### cln22
 OpenCL 'zold-score' worker.
 'Prefix' entered as input.
 Space separated, 'cln22' adds 6-character 'suffix' (a-z A-Z 0-9) and calculates sha256 hash of prefix+suffix.
 Starting with 'aaaaaa', proceeds to go through all possible suffices (ending with '999999') until the resulting hash ends with a set  number of trailing zeroes (8).
-OpenCL kernel 'kernel22.cl' is built when launched for the first time.
-It is saved as '.clbin' -file, and is then used for all subsequent runs with the same device.
+OpenCL kernel '[kernel22.cl](https://github.com/ematkkona/clN22/tree/master/src/kernel22.cl)' is built when program is launched for the first time.
+It is saved as '.clbin' -file, which is then used for all subsequent runs with the same device.
-Work group sizes are calculated according to the hardware used, takes advantage with full multiples of '62', if possible, or divides the work to smaller chunks if needed.
+Work group sizes are calculated according to the device used, takes advantage with multiples of 62 if possible, or divides the work to smaller chunks.
-Kernel is set up and launched as 3-dimensional OCL-program.
-X, Y and Z are assigned to one character of prefix each.
+Kernel is launched as 3-dimensional program.
+X, Y and Z are assigned to handle one character of prefix each.
+Fourth character is resolved inside the kernel as well: If workgroup size >= { 256, 256, 256 } it is done in single execution.
+If not, by looping the kernel over as many times as needed.
 Two characters are managed by host program.
-Remaining single character is resolved in kernel.
-If workgroup size >= { 256, 256, 256 }), it is done in single execution.
-If smaller, by looping the kernel over as many times as needed.
+Time between kernel executions is measured and used to calculate performance, presented as 'MHash/s'.
 ###### cln22-zoldscore
 Modified 'zold-score/ScoreSuffix.cpp'.
 While 'zoldscore' normally uses randomly generated suffices and hashes them with CPU, 'cln22-zoldscore' calls 'cln22' or 'cln22-remote' instead.
 If it fails, it reverts back to normal 'random suffix with CPU'-opreating mode.
 ##### '[cln22-remote](https://github.com/ematkkona/cln22-remote)'